dennislwm/examprep-mlac01/udemy/section06.md

 ## 153. Ensemble Methods: Bagging and Boosting

-- Breakdown of Ensemble Methods
+- [Ensemble Methods][r02]
+  - Use of multiple learning models and algorithms to gain more accurate predictions than any single individual learning algorithm
+  - Proven to be efficient in diverse applications and learning settings
+    - Cybersecurity and fraud detection
+    - Remote sensing, predicting next steps in financial decision-making
+    - Medical diagnosis
+    - Computer vision and NLP
+  - Different types of techniques used to train models, their composition, and the way they merge the different predictions into a single inference
+  - Bagging
+      - Limitations: Homogenous models
+      - Random Sampling With Replacement
+      - Each resampled model can be trained in parallel
+      - Examples include Random Forest and Extra Trees
       - Random forest
           - Analogy: Monte Carlo simulation of decision trees
           - Decision trees are prone to overfitting
           - Make lots of decision trees and let them all vote the result
           - How do these decision trees differ?
-  - Bagging
-      - Random Sampling With Replacement
-      - Each resampled model can be trained in parallel
   - Boosting
+      - Limitations: Homogenous models
       - Each model is trained in sequence
         - Next model takes into account the previous' models results
         - Re-weight data and model before running next model
         - First model with equal weights
+      - Examples include AdaBoost, Gradient Boosting, and XGBoost
+        - XGBoost
+            - Supervised algorithm that works well for detecting fraud with class imbalanced datasets
+            - Datasets can be heterogeneous with missing values and imbalanced
+            - XGBoost has built-in techniques for handling class imbalance, such as scale_pos_weight
+            - Useful for regression, classification and ranking problems
+        - Adaptive Boosting (AdaBoost)
+            - Useful for correcting errors of weak classifiers, by giving more weight to incorrectly classified data during each iteration
+              - Initially gives the same weight to each data set
+              - Repeats the process until the difference between actual and predicted values fall below an acceptable threshold
+            - Struggles with class imbalances and noisy data
+        - Gradient Boosting
+            - Uses the gradient of a loss function to improve model iteratively
+            - Unlike AdaBoost, GB does not give incorrectly classified items more weight, but it optimizes the loss function
+  - Stacking
+      - Often uses heterogeneous models, where predictions of each individual estimator are stacked together and used as input to a final estimate that handles prediction
+      - The final estimator's training process often use cross-validation
+  - Averaging
+      - Average results of each model's estimation
+  - Majority voting
   - Bagging vs Boosting
     - Model Accuracy > Boosting > Bagging
     - Prevent Overfitting > Bagging > Boosting
     - Parallel Training > Bagging > Boosting
     - Boosting yields better accuracy, but bagging avoids overfitting
         - XGBoost is the latest method
     - Bagging can be trained in parallel, but boosting trains model sequentially

 ## 154. Automatic Model Tuning (AMT) in SageMaker